 There’s not a lot of research on this.
 In a study at the University of Colorado, 121 people who got regular migraine headaches used marijuana daily to prevent attacks.
 About 40% of them said the number of migraine headaches they got each month was cut in half.

-The people used different types of marijuana, but they mostly inhaled it to ease a migraine in progress and found that it did help stop the pain.
+The people used different types of marijuana, but they mostly inhaled it to ease a migraine in progress and some found that it did help stop the pain.
 Edible products didn’t seem to work as well.

 The people who inhaled or smoked marijuana also said it was easier to control the amount of the drug they took in, and they had fewer negative reactions.

 What Are the Risks?

 If you smoke or eat marijuana, it can make you feel dizzy, weak, confused, sleepy, or moody.
 And smoking it on a regular basis could harm your heart and lung health over time.
 Regular use could also lead to addiction and other problems.
 Short-term use doesn’t seem to be bad for your general health.